Jack Kornfield on the importance of contributing to activism with Buddhist practice and wisdom.

 Meditation is one important answer.
 And while I believe that yogis who practice compassion in their Himalayan caves offer an essential gift to us all, these days I find myself wedding the meditation retreats I teach with engaged action in the world.
 For me, they are a complement, not a conflict.
 I chose, for example, to work for Barack Obama as a private citizen, believing in his integrity and vision, though I would never do so from the dharma seat.
 The dharma, the teachings of generosity, virtue, loving-kindness, and wisdom, are nonpartisan.
 The benefits of dharma teachings can be used by Republicans and Democrats, by members of the Green Party and Libertarians, by Iraqis and Israelis.
 The dharma welcomes everyone and encourages all to awaken together.

-When I joined with Israeli and Palestinian peacemaking groups this winter to learn and teach, I became part of a web of shining connections rarely reported in the media; I found hundreds of groups working for peace in the region, such as Former Combatants for Peace, Bereaved Mothers, the Gandhian movement of the Holy Land Trust, and the Palestinian and Israeli women who replant olive groves.
+When I joined with Israeli and Palestinian peacemaking groups in 2007 to learn and teach, I became part of a web of shining connections rarely reported in the media; I found hundreds of groups working for peace in the region, such as Former Combatants for Peace, Bereaved Mothers, the Gandhian movement of the Holy Land Trust, and the Palestinian and Israeli women who replant olive groves.
 To me, they represent the compassion of the Buddha in action.

 The benefits of dharma teachings can be used by Republicans and Democrats, by members of the Green Party and Libertarians, by Iraqis and Israelis.
 The dharma welcomes everyone and encourages all to awaken together.